307 Votes

 Who Can You Trust?

-307 Votes endeavors to bring you a simple, yet accurate, method of rating Wyoming legislators to aide you in determining who you can trust, and, therefore, who deserves your vote.
+307 Votes endeavors to bring you a simple method of rating Wyoming legislators to aide you in determining who you can trust to uphold their Oath of Office.
 Legislator rankings consist of three trust levels; High, Limited, and Low.

 Click on our Spotlight Report to see your legislator’s ranking.
 Find your legislator’s name alphabetically or use the County drop-down menu.
 Click on their picture and begin reading – you can read as much or as little as you want by clicking on the tabs.